abertschi/ad-free/README.md

 ### Ad detection
 Advertisement detectors are modularized into implementations of [AdDetectable](./app/src/main/java/ch/abertschi/adfree/detector/AdDetectable.kt).
 An instance of `AdDetectable` can determine if a track being played is advertisement or not.

 Ad Free registers an [NotificationListenerService](https://developer.android.com/reference/android/service/notification/NotificationListenerService.html) and is therefore able to parse all incoming notifications on Android.
-Notifications shown by Spotify are parsed by implementations of `AdDetectable`:
+Notifications are parsed by implementations of `AdDetectable`:

 - `SpotifyTitleDetector`:
-Detector which parses Spotify notifications for certain keywords.
+Detector which parses notifications for certain keywords.
 In order to avoid false positives, an notification action is provided to unblock wrongly detected advertisements.

 - `NotificationActionDetector`:
-Detector which inspects Spotify notifications for properties set in the track navigation bar.
+Detector which inspects notifications for properties set in the track navigation bar.

 - `NotificationBundleAndroidTextDetector`:
 Detector which checks for properties set in the notification bundle.